-Another extremely useful feature is backward compatibility with Xbox 360 that extends to all free digital downloads given to Xbox Gold members.
+Another extremely useful feature is backward compatibility with Xbox 360 that very few external hard drives have.
 The only real downside of Seagate Xbox Game Drive is the short one year warranty.

 Because of Seagate’s small form factor, you can easily carry it around, same as any other portable hard drive.
 All the games that you’ve stored on the drive are ready to be played on any other Xbox One console.
 Just take your drive to a friend’s house, plug it in, then sign in to your Xbox Gold account and you’re ready for gaming.

 Also, testing with Seagate’s Game Drive showed improvement in loading times.
 In PC benchmarks, the standard edition of the Game Drive achieved around 120-125MB/s read/write speeds on average, with a couple benchmarks dropping down to 110MB/s but to reflect how it would benefit your gaming experience, we ran a couple tests on the Xbox One S itself.